J-gonz-alt-3/DeveloperPortfolio-ReactJS_Tailwind_Vite/README.md

 Link: https://jpgcodes.com

-# Expectations coming into this
+# Expectations coming into this project

 This next project is a big one, but one that I wanted to hold off on until I had other projects already completed so that I could display them here!